Chidozieokoye/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In this step, you log into DC-1, the domain controller, and confirm that Client-1 has been successfully joined to the mydomain.com domain by checking its status in Active Directory.
+In this step, I logged into DC-1, the domain controller, and confirm that Client-1 has been successfully joined to the mydomain.com domain by checking its status in Active Directory.
 After verification, Client-1 is moved into the CLIENTS organizational unit (OU), which helps organize and manage the client machine within the domain.
 Placing Client-1 in the CLIENTS OU ensures that it can inherit specific group policies and permissions designed for client devices, making it easier to manage access and apply configurations for that particular group.
 </p>
 <br />